reconbot/graphql-lambda-subscriptions/README.md

 <summary>📖 Default value</summary>

-Assuming no `context` argument is provided, the default value is an object containing a `connectionParams` attribute.
+Assuming no `context` argument is provided, the default value is an object containing a `connectionInitPayload` attribute.

 This attribute contains the [(optionally parsed)](#events) payload from `connection_init`.